numpy/numpy/doc/neps/missing-data.rst

 here we examine a few of them to see what numpy can do.
 These examples are found from doing google searches of numpy C API array access.

-Numpy Documentation - How to extend NumPy
+NumPy Documentation - How to extend NumPy
 -----------------------------------------

 http://docs.scipy.org/doc/numpy/user/c-info.how-to-extend.html#dealing-with-array-objects